hl6x/pdfconsolidator-legal/index.md

 * This app does not use third-party analytics, advertising SDKs, or tracking libraries.

 ### 4. Data Security
-* Temporary files used during processing are stored in the app\'s private cache and cleared automatically.
-* You are responsible for maintaining backups of your final exported documents.
-* Since your data never leaves your device, you are responsible for maintaining backups of your important files.
+Since your data never leaves your device, you are responsible for maintaining backups of your important files.
 Temporary files are cleared automatically.

 ### CONTACT SUPPORT
 * For privacy inquiries, contact: <hl6@outlook.com>